RWorkflow-Workshops/WSDS-StLouis/README.md

  - **Product owner** Backlogged tasks ready to be worked on.
 Define 5 minute tasks that can be easily completed.
  - **Presenter** Present your team's findings in 2 minutes at the end of the workshop.

+## Workflow

+*Remember, this is a "Yes, And!" enviornment, so there are no wrong answers!* Just move through the steps and get something on the page.

+ - **You are assigned to a team**
+ - **How to create a project** We've already done this for you, but we detail how we did it here [INSERT VIDEO LINK].
+ - **Choose topic ideas and assign tasks** In the project, add tasks with the "+ Add tasks" button at the bottom of the "New" column.
+These need to be simple tasks that will take *~5 minutes*.
+ - **Make each of your tasks into issues** Make a bulleted list of
+ - **Make each of your subtasks issues** Within the main issue, you can make your bulleted tasks into issues.
+Click on the issue title on the webpage, scroll over to each subtask and on the right hand side you will see an icon to make it into an issue.
+ - **Within each issue, create a branch** This will allow you to "check out" this task and address the issue's task.
+ - **Find your branch** You can click on the hyperlink in the issue or find your branch on the [branches page of the repo](https://github.com/RWorkflow-Workshops/WSDS-StLouis/branches).
+Each branch will be named with the number of your issue and the name of the issue.
+ - **Do your task** Within your branch, enter your md file and write your piece!
+ -
+ -
+ -
+ - **Merge and merge conflicts**